Cookiaria/cookienotes/README.md

 - REALTIME MARKDOWN
 - autosaving every second
 - creatures ‼️
-- TAB CREATION!
-- TAB RENAMING! (right click them)
+  - selectable via the paw button in the toolbar
-- TAB SAVING!
+- TABS
+  - renaming (with right click)
+  - re-ordering with drag n drop
-- CMD LINE to export/backup your notes and tabs !!
+- "CMD LINE" to export/backup your notes and tabs !!
   - accessable with `CTRL` + `ALT` + `Q`, and typing "export" for backup, "import" for restore
 - garb